Introduction

 v14-15.
 Jesus and the three apostles come upon an embarrassing failure.
 Members of the Sanhedrin, obviously gathering evidence against Jesus, are haranguing the disciples for a failed exorcism.

 v20-22.
 In the presence of Jesus, the Satanic power oppresses the boy.
-Jesus' question to the father demonstrates empathy and interest.
-After the disciples' failure, the Father's plea now carries doubt.
-Can Jesus act for his son ("If you can")?
+Jesus' question to the father demonstrates empathy and interest, yet after the disciples' failure, the Father's plea now carries with it doubt.
+Is Jesus really able to act for his son?

 v23-24.
-The power and authority of Jesus is not limited, for nothing is impossible to God, 10:27.
-The only limitation rests with the father's ability to believe in God's revealed will.
-The father affirms his willingness to rely on Jesus, but exposes his humanity in identifying himself with the disciples' unbelief, and as a consequence, seeks God's mercy in the face of his little faith.
+The power and authority of Jesus is not limited, for nothing is impossible to God.
+The father affirms his willingness to rely on Jesus, but exposes his humanity in identifying himself with the "faithless generation".
+All he can do is seeks God's mercy in the face of his "faithless" faith.

 v25-27.
 Release is again effected through Jesus' powerful and authoritative word.
-The description of the near-death struggle of the child's release, images the death and resurrection of Jesus through which the powers of darkness are defeated.
+The description of the near-death struggle of the child's release, images the death and resurrection of Jesus through which the powers of darkness will soon be defeated.

 Discussion